Join InterNations

 How can I find a place to live in Japan?

-The thought of accommodation in Japan calls to mind two things: expensive and space.
-“Expensive” because Japan as a whole is an expensive country, with Tokyo being one of the most expensive cities in the world.
-The national average rent is 50 to 70,000 JPY (470–650 USD) per month.
+Tokyo is the most expensive city.
+With its high housing costs and upscale lifestyle options, average monthly rent ranges from 95,000 to over 200,000 JPY (approx. 600–1,300 USD), while the national average is 50,000 to 70,000 JPY (approx. 330–460 USD) per month.
 Be aware that utilities are typically not included.
-“Space” because Japan is a narrow island nation with a population of nearly 130 million.
+“Space” comes to mind because Japan is a narrow island nation with a population of nearly 125 million.
 That is a lot of people in a tiny area.

 Housing in Japan includes many different types of houses.
 Home choices range from high-rise, modern apartment buildings to detached, Japanese-style houses that are equipped with traditional woven tatami mat flooring.
-It is also possible to find larger, Western-style housing, although these will mostly be out in the countryside rather than in any of the larger Japanese cities.
+Japan is gradually modernizing its housing complexes.
+Despite this modernization push, many cities retain a unique blend of traditional and contemporary homes throughout the country.

 Want to know how to buy a house in Japan as a foreigner?
 In general, there are no legal restrictions to expats owning a home in Japan.
-Like rentals, buying a home is expensive too and average house prices in the country are around 35,760,000 JPY (337,000 USD).
+Like rentals, buying a home is expensive too and average house prices in the country are around 20 to 49 million JPY (approx. 132,000–320,000 USD).

 Read the full guide on how to find a home in Japan